olamor/HTML_Form-Python_CGI/Readme.md

 nano index.html
 ```

-Paste this code and save:
+Replace this file with the following code and save:

 ```HTML
 <!DOCTYPE html>